 Sale of fish

-The taking of fish for sale other than by licensed fishers is prohibited in Queensland.
+The taking of fish for trade or commerce including sale, other than by licensed fishers, is prohibited in Queensland.

 The following activities are illegal throughout Queensland:

 - using explosives, poisons or electrical devices to take fish (divers may use a powerhead on a spear gun only in defence against sharks)

 - obstructing lawful netting operations, damaging or interfering with fishing apparatus, or removing fish from apparatus without lawful authority

 - possessing or carrying prohibited apparatus in closed waters unless the apparatus is dismantled, stowed and secured

 - removing, damaging or interfering with markers or signs erected under the authority of fisheries legislation

 - using underwater breathing apparatus (other than a snorkel) to take fish without a lawful authority to do so

 - taking oysters from any oyster ground; however, a person may consume oysters on the spot where taken in any public oyster reserve or on unlicensed oyster grounds